A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Experiments

 \subsection{ALLO Benchmark Results}

-The performance of existing learning-based algorithms on the ALLO test set, compared to their MVTec results, is summarized in \cref{tab:main results}.
-Among the learning-based methods, FastFlow achieved the highest P.AP (29.1\%), followed by UFlow (20.7\%) and STFPM (12.5\%).
-FastFlow also recorded the best I.AUROC (65.9\%) and P.AUROC (90.4\%) scores on ALLO.
-However, its performance dropped substantially compared to MVTec, with a 33.5\% decrease in I.AUROC and an 8.1\% drop in P.AUROC.
-Overall, normalizing flow-based methods (FastFlow and UFlow) performed best, whereas semi-supervised approaches (DRAEM and DSR) performed poorly.
+The performance of existing learning-based algorithms and MRAD on the ALLO test set is summarized in \cref{tab:main results}.
+Among the learning-based methods, Dinomaly achieves the highest P.AP of 49.4\%, followed by FastFlow (29.1\%) and UFlow (20.7\%), and also attains the best I.AUROC and P.AUROC on ALLO with scores of 78.6\% and 91.4\%, respectively.
+However, its performance dropped substantially relative to MVTec, with I.AUROC decreasing by 21.0 points (99.6\% to 78.6\%) and P.AUROC by 7.0 points (98.4\% to 91.4\%).

-The results of MRAD and other learning-free algorithms are presented in \cref{tab:mrad allo results}.
-MRAD achieved the highest P.AP (62.1\%) and I.AUROC (74.9\%), outperforming both PAD (P.AP: 57.1\%) and the best learning-based method, FastFlow (I.AUROC: 65.9\%).
-Qualitative examples of MRAD, FastFlow, and STFPM inferences on ALLO are shown in \cref{fig:default inference}.
+In contrast, MRAD, our learning-free method, outperforms all learning-based and learning-free baselines on ALLO (see \cref{tab:mrad_allo_results}), achieving the highest P.AP of 62.9\%, best FPR95 of 37.5\%, and the second-highest I.AUROC of 75.0\%.
+These results demonstrate that the grid-based dual statistical framework of MRAD enables more accurate detection of fine-grained anomalies.
+Qualitative examples of FastFlow, STFPM and MRAD are shown in \cref{fig:default inference}.

-Ablation studies highlight MRAD’s robustness to parameter variations.
-Increasing the grid size from its optimized value reduced P.AP by 2.9\% and I.AUROC by 7.3\%, whereas decreasing the region-growing tolerance caused only a 1.1\% P.AP drop with no effect on I.AUROC.